SmartTokenLabs/TokenScript/doc/design_paper.md

 Lacking a reliable way to authenticate the purchase, an online purchased product usually cannot be returned to the store but might be returned via online means such as a postback.
 A token carries the means for authentication sufficient for the process to be done in store.

 Despite such a token not being transferable or authorised, it is still useful for 3rd party integrations.
 The Tax office will be satisfied that the receipt can't be faked without collaboration from the seller, and allows a swift and easy tax-refund process.
 If the phone is purchased for work, the employee can easily reclaim the expense from an employer with the trust implied.

+[TODO: Farrah is working on an illustration, should be fit here by 26th Feb.]

 ---